 The performance of your Mac while booted from the backup depends almost entirely on the performance of the hardware, and more specifically, the performance of the filesystem on that hardware.
 If your backup disk is an SSD, you can expect very good performance — comparable to the performance that you get when you boot your Mac from its internal SSD.
-If your backup disk is a rotational HDD, then performance will vary from adequate to very poor, depending on the format of the backup volume, the operating system version, and specific performance characteristics of your backup disk.
+If your backup disk is a rotational HDD, then performance will vary from adequate to very poor, depending on the specific performance characteristics of your backup disk.
 In particular, Apple's APFS filesystem performs relatively poorly on rotational HDD devices, and that performance is considerably worse for 5400RPM disks and disks that use Shingled Magnetic Recording.
-You may find the performance of one of these slower HDDs to be unusable for the purpose of booting your Mac from the backup.
+You may find the performance of one of these slower HDDs to be unusable for booting your Mac.

 - Choosing a backup drive: Devices that we recommend